craigthompsonotieno/SDG-Dataset-Matcher/README.md

 - Automate monthly re-runs to capture new datasets
 - Extend pipeline to other UN data catalogs (UNDATA, UNStats)
 - Incorporate TF-IDF or embedding-based matching to improve low-confidence coverage

+## License

+The original source code and documentation in this repository are licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

+The MIT License applies only to the original code and documentation created for this project.
+It does not grant rights over third-party datasets, indicator definitions, metadata, images or other external materials used by the project.

+Users are responsible for complying with the applicable terms and attribution requirements of the original data providers.